Entidad/mendix-react-native-twilio-video-webrtc/README.md

 npm run build
 ```

-Deploy `entidad.RNTVW.mpk` to `$PROJ/widgets`, execute `Synchronize App Directory` in Mendix IDE (`alt-f4` or invoke `Menu/App/Synchronize App Directory`.
+Deploy `entidad.ReactNativeVideo.mpk` to `$PROJ/widgets`, execute `Synchronize App Directory` in Mendix IDE (`alt-f4` or invoke `Menu/App/Synchronize App Directory`.
 Place the widget in some context passing component like a `DataView` and configure the widget attributes.

 Additionally, you will have to build an React Native target (e.g. Android APK).
 For this you will have to scaffold a source tree using the Mendix Modeler (Studio Pro) by selecting `App / Build Native Mobile App` from the main menu, and configure it for local building.
 With the source deployed on disk, you can then build the native target